nuejs/nue/packages/nuejs.org/vision/index.md

 Today, web development is unnecessarily complex: we've normalized JavaScript monoliths and use only a fraction of what's possible with the modern web stack.
 It's time for a reboot:

-## Phase 1: Standards-first framework
+## Phase 1: Framework
-In Phase 1, [which is now done](/blog/standards-first-web-framework/), we correct three fundamental mistakes that led web development to get off the track:
+This phase [is now done](/blog/standards-first-web-framework/).
+We built a framework to correct the mistakes that led web development to get off the track:

-1. **Standards first**.
-Modern browsers offer remarkable capabilities that eliminate the need for framework abstractions.
-From native dialog elements through container queries to view transitions, we're using the platform's full power rather than fighting against it.

 2. **Closer to metal**.
 Cut down the immense amount of complexity and clutter.
 We've stripped away the labyrinth of dependencies, build tools, and framework abstractions.
 The entire framework needs just 10 core dependencies instead of 300+ typical in modern stacks.
 Build times drop from minutes to milliseconds.

+1. **Standards first**.
+Modern browsers offer remarkable capabilities that eliminate the need for framework abstractions.
+From native dialog elements through container queries to view transitions, we're using the platform's full power rather than fighting against it.

-3. **Clean code**.
+3. **Systematic design**.
 Break away from the JavaScript monolith and establish true separation of concerns.
 By cleanly separating content, structure, styling, and behavior, we enable what was previously impossible: true systematic design at scale.

-By putting these core elements back in their natural place, we now have a foundation for all the great things that follow:
+We use this framework to complete the next phase:

-## Phase 2: True templates
+## Phase 2: Templates
 _Expected release: April 2025_

-A true template maintains absolute separation between function and design.
+On this phase, we'll implement true templates.
+For a template to be truly pure, it must maintain absolute separation between function and design.
 It comes down to a single command:

 ``` sh
 nue create startup --design rams